lgraff/lgraff-12704_Final_Project/index.md

 **Ambient temperature:** The ambient temperature simply describes the temperature of area directly surrounding the plant.
 This factor affects many metabolic processes that plants undergo while growing.
 While photosynthesis, transpiration, and respiration typically accelerate at higher temperatures, the temperatures required for the germination and flowering processes depend on the individual plant.
 For this reason, we see the existence of seasonal crops, or those that can only survive during certain times of the year (Reference 7).

 **Ambient light intensity:** Light intensity, measured in units of lux, is formally defined as the amount of "light that is emitted in unit time per unit solid angle" (Reference 23).
 Measuring light intensity near the plant tells us the amount of sunlight that the plant receives.
 Sunlight is vital for plants, as it enables photosynthesis.
 The amount of sunlight required for this process, however, varies by plant (Reference 24).
+While a basil grower would be more interested in knowing the hours of sunlight exposure for their plant, the average light intensity will suffice for this purpose of this project.

 **Intensity of green color:** The average green pixel intensity from the image of each plant is used as a crude proxy of plant growth.
 By capturing the quantity of green in an image, we can better understand the vitality and general state of the basil we are using as a test subject.
 The inherent assumption is that a healthier basil plant will be greener.
 While this metric is not perfect, we think it is a suitable proxy, particularly for basil.
 From our prior qualitative experiences with indoor basil harvesting, a more vibrant has bushier leaves (hence more green), while the leaves of a decaying basil plant will wilt (hence less green).
 We recognize that plant height could also be representative of plant growth, but we believe that green pixel intensity better captures the full plant in all dimenions.

 ## Sensors Review
 **Photosensitive Light Sensor Module**